Home » 21 Day New Zealand Self Drive Tour Packages »

 Today, enjoy the stunning Milford Sound Nature Cruise!
 The Milford Road (between Te Anau and Milford) is one of the finest alpine drives in the world.
 The scenery is exceptional, ranging from broad grassy flats, dense rainforest, and towering mountains through to glacial lakes and alpine herb fields.
 No other road in Fiordland offers such a diverse glimpse into New Zealand’s alpine zone.

 Upon reaching Milford Sound, you will enjoy a 2.5 hour Milford Sound Nature Cruise.
-With specialist nature guides on board, Real Journeys Nature Cruises offer a close-up experience of Milford Sound’s rainforest, soaring rock walls, and wildlife.
+With specialist nature guides on board, the Nature Cruises offer a close-up experience of Milford Sound’s rainforest, soaring rock walls, and wildlife.
 Throughout the cruise, the guides share stories of the fiord’s history and are happy to answer your questions.

 Relax and explore Te Anau for the afternoon.